kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

   Troubleshooting the status of a Provisioning Request
 ---

-This document helps you troubleshoot ProvisioningRequests which is an API defined by [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/4872bddce2bcc5b4a5f6a3d569111c11b8a2baf4/cluster-autoscaler/provisioningrequest/apis/autoscaling.x-k8s.io/v1beta1/types.go#L41).
+This document helps you troubleshoot ProvisioningRequests, which is an API defined by [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/4872bddce2bcc5b4a5f6a3d569111c11b8a2baf4/cluster-autoscaler/provisioningrequest/apis/autoscaling.x-k8s.io/v1beta1/types.go#L41).

 You can see the Provisioning Request [documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/provisioningrequest).